wings1848/-/README.md

 # Hello World! :tada::tada::tada:

+***Ciallo～(∠・ω< )⌒☆***

-**I'm wings1848 from China.
-I am a student and developer who is dedicated to studying computer technology.**
+**I'm wings1848(蝶䌻) from China.
+I am a student and developer who is dedicated to studying
+computer technology.**

-I have some knowledge of Python programming, Linux usage, and OpenStack operation and maintenance.
+I have some knowledge of Python programming, Linux usage, and OpenStack
-I will continuously study and further enhance my knowledge level.
+operation and maintenance.I will continuously study and
+further enhance my knowledge level.

 <p align="right">
   <img src=".\images\ctj.gif" style="max-height: 100%; width: 20%; height: 20%;">